 Quinn Capers IV, MD an interventional cardiologist, medical educator, and Vice Dean for Faculty Affairs at The Ohio State University College of Medicine shares strategies his school's admissions office incorporated to recognize implicit bias and increase the diversity of healthcare teams.

-Strategies to Support Learner Well-Being
+Strategies To Support Learner Well-Being

 The prevalence of burnout, as well as depression, is higher in residents than US college graduates of similar age who went on to pursue other careers.
 Have you found yourself wondering what you could do differently to support our learners?
-Colin West, MD shares five strategies, grounded in research, that you can implement today in your quest to improve our learners' experiences and their well-being.
+Colin West, MD shares 5 strategies, grounded in research, that you can implement today in your quest to improve our learners' experiences and their well-being.

-Strategies to Support Learners Seeking Help
+Strategies To Support Learners Seeking Help

 Up to a third of our learners have depressive symptoms and nearly half have burnout.
 Lotte Dyrbye, MD draws from her recent research and shares suggestions for supporting learners who may need to seek help for emotional or mental health concerns.